A Sensitively Restored Midcentury House Designed by Pierre Koenig

 By chance, they drove past Koenig’s Case Study House #1 in Glendale, which Koenig was using as his own residence at the time.
 The Scotts were so impressed by the house, that they rang the doorbell, met Koenig, and asked him to design their new home.

-In 2014, Nikolaus Kraemer and Heather van Haaften, a couple that's passionate about midcentury-modern architecture and furniture, purchased the Scott House from Aurora (who was 94 years old at the time) and sensitively restored it in a way that would reflect the property’s roots.
+In 2014, Nikolaus Kraemer and Heather van Haaften, a couple who are passionate about midcentury-modern architecture and furniture, purchased the Scott House from Aurora (who was 94 years old at the time) and sensitively restored it in a way that would reflect the property’s roots.

 "We knew of Koenig’s work when we first saw his iconic Stahl House.
 Heather and I were intrigued by his accurate rationale of steel being not just something you can ‘put up and take down,’ but a way of life," says Nikolaus, who compares their serendipitous acquisition to "owning an original Warhol, Lichtenstein, or Ruscha."